 All messages are permanently stored in the DaniWeb Connect servers as plain text.

 A user may choose to permanently delete their account from the User Settings page.
-Deleting an account will immediately log the user out, prevent them from being able to log back into DaniWeb, prevent all access to the user's profile, and invalidate any DaniWeb Connect API tokens currently existing in the wild.
-However, deleting an account will not affect any user data that has been sent to a third-party Daniapp in the past, which the Daniapp chose to store in their own database.
-Additionally, deleting an account may not erase all data pertaining to the user from the DaniWeb servers.
+Deleting an account will immediately log the user out, prevent them from being able to log back into DaniWeb, prevent all access to the user's profile, remove all previously logged behavioral data, and invalidate any DaniWeb Connect API tokens currently existing in the wild.
+However, deleting an account will not affect any user data that has already been shared with a third-party Daniapp in the past, which the third-party chose to store in their own database.
+You may wish to keep this in mind, and only grant permission to trusted Daniapps.
+Additionally, deleting an account may not erase all non-identifiable data pertaining to the user from the DaniWeb servers.
 Previously contributed forum posts and chat messages may remain in place so as to not break the logical flow of discussions.

 Rights & Ownership

 DaniWeb.com is owned by DaniWeb® LLC, headquartered in Bayside, Queens, New York.
 We take security very seriously.
-All data submitted to DaniWeb may reside on our servers indefinitely.
+All forum posts submitted to DaniWeb become the property of DaniWeb® LLC, and may reside on our servers indefinitely.
+However, please be sure to Contact Us to remove any sensitive or otherwise personal information from any forum posts.

 Any questions or concerns may be directed to firstname.lastname@example.org